gautampachnanda101/devsetup/README.md

-# devsetup
+# Local developer machine setup for K8
 Setup local k8 cluster using minikube

-You cam start the setup on minikube by running the make command `make install`
+You can start the setup on minikube by running the make command `make install`

 This should setup minikube with:
-- Traefik
-- Ingress
+- Traefik & ninx Ingress
 - K8 dashboard and metric server
-- Bitnami helm charts
+- Bitnami helm charts with
   - Prometheus stack
   - Loki
   - otel
+  - cert manager